cestastanford/grandtour/scholars-essays/sweet-who-traveled.md

 <figcaption id="cap5">

-<b>Fig. 5: Number of travelers aged 15-25 as percentage of traveler population with known birthdates by decade intervals.
-The subsets of Turin and Rome shows that Turin had a greater proportion of young male tourists.</b>
+<b>Fig. 5:</b> Number of travelers aged 15-25 as percentage of traveler population with known birthdates by decade intervals.
+The subsets of Turin and Rome shows that Turin had a greater proportion of young male tourists.

 </figcaption>